 Lili Halo Decoration

-The name Lili Halo has a spacial place in the hearts of everyone at Little Otja.
+The name Lili Halo has a special place in the hearts of everyone at Little Otja.
 A frequent collaborator and one of our top fans since the start, this creative visual storyteller—photographer, art director and mother of two—shares her story and her experiences with home decoration, creative work and more.

 OUR FOLLOWERS ALREADY KNOW YOU WELL; BUT COULD YOU SAY SOMETHING ABOUT YOURSELF FOR EVERYONE JUST JOINING US?